dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2375: Systemic economic reforms are necessary for equity.
+### T2375: Implementing such a system requires significant structural changes.

 |Support|
 |---|